exercism/javascript/exercises/concept/lucky-numbers/.docs/introduction.md

 ## Type Conversion

-JavaScript does not have a construct to cast into a (different) type like many other languages but there are built-in helpers that can be used instead.
+JavaScript does not have a construct to cast into a (different) type like many other languages but some built-in helpers can be used instead.
 Most notably, `Boolean`, `Number` and `String` can be used as functions to convert a value to the respective type.

 ### Converting to a Boolean (Truthy/Falsy Values)